dddappp/townesquare-sc-LCDP/README.md

 ### Starting Off-Chain Service

-In the `sui-java-service` directory, run the following command to start the off-chain service:
+In the `aptos-java-service` directory, run the following command to start the off-chain service:

 ```shell
 mvn -pl townesquaresc-service-rest -am spring-boot:run